See Credit Details Below

 - Interactive panel format

 Transaction and litigation professionals engaged in drafting, reviewing, and/or negotiating commercial leases and related contracts.
 The program is designed for all levels of experience.

 Program Level: Overview

-Prerequisites: Attendees should have a foundational knowledge of contract law and commercial leasing matters
+Prerequisites: Attendees should have a foundational knowledge of commercial leasing and real estate matters

-Intended Audience: Outside counsel, in-house attorneys, lenders, and retail or other real estate management professionals responsible for drafting, reviewing, and/or negotiating commercial leases, advising on leasing contract terms, or property lending
+Intended Audience: Outside counsel, in-house attorneys, lenders, and retail or other real estate management professionals responsible for drafting, reviewing, and/or negotiating commercial leases, advising on leasing contract terms including lending Advanced Preparation: None